VAT Payment Calculator

 What if I forget to register for VAT?

 Keep in mind that if at any time your income exceeds CZK 2 million over a 12-month period, you must pay VAT.
 For example, say you forgot to register after exceeding the limit in the last 12 months.
-You reached the limit in the 9th month of the taxable calendar year, but all of your invoices were without VAT.
-It will still be necessary for you to pay VAT for the months when your income exceeded the limit.
-This means you must pay VAT on months 9-12, starting from when you technically became a VAT payer.
+In this case, you would have reached the limit in the 9th month of the taxable calendar year.
+However, all of your invoices were without VAT.
+At this point, it will still be necessary for you to pay VAT for the months when your income exceeds the limit.
+This means you must pay VAT on months 9-12, starting from when you technically become a VAT payer.

 When is it a good idea to register for VAT voluntarily?